 Child Abuse and Neglect: Risk and Protective Factors

 Centers for Disease Control and Prevention

 Provides risk and protective factors for maltreatment, including individual, family, and community risk factors for perpetration.

 Child Maltreatment Facts at a Glance (PDF - 79 KB)

 Centers for Disease Control and Prevention (2014)

 Provides up-to-date data and statistics on child maltreatment, including information on the characteristics of perpetrators.

 A Review on The Perpetrators of Child Abuse

 Review of Social Sciences, 1(3)

 Reviews articles and research papers on the issues of child abuse and perpetrations to determine factors of vulnerability, such as age, family climate, personality, and victim to victimizer cycle.
-The report concludes with recommendation for shift in focus in studies, orientations, and interventions.

 Who Are the Perpetrators of Child Abuse?